 10,000 Women graduates report immediate and sustained business growth.
-Thirty months after completing the program, 82% of surveyed graduates have increased their revenue and 71% have added new jobs.
+Eighteen months after completing the program, nearly 70% of surveyed graduates have increased their revenue and nearly 60% have added new jobs.
 On average, graduates doubled the size of their workforces and revenues increased nearly fivefold.
 An independent assessment by the International Center for Research on Women found that graduates attributed changes in their businesses performance and increased confidence to the business and management education and support they received through the program.
 10,000 Women has demonstrated that investing in women creates a virtuous cycle, as women use their income and skills to support their families and communities.
 Nine out of ten participants pay it forward by mentoring and teaching business skills to other women.

 Women-owned small and medium-sized enterprises (SMEs) have long been overlooked by local financial institutions and global investors.
 International Finance Corporation (IFC), part of the World Bank Group, identified a global credit gap of around $285 billion for women entrepreneurs.
 According to recently released Goldman Sachs research, Giving Credit Where It Is Due, closing this gap in the BRIC and Next 11 countries could increase per capita income by up to 12% by 2030.